How to Get Residency in Spain

 After 5 years of uninterruptedly living in Spain with your permit or visa, you won’t have to renew it anymore.
 You will be eligible to apply for permanent residency or PR (now called long-term residency), a permit that will allow you to live and work in Spain indefinitely.
 Bear in mind, however, just years lived under a residency status do count.
 All months/years under a student visa or under a stay status will not count to obtain PR.

 The requirements are simple.
 You just need your passport, current residency card, completed EX-11 form, clear criminal records for the last 5 years, and proof of payment of fees.
-And, most importantly, you can’t have left Spain for more than 6 months for any single year and no more than 10 months in total during the 5-year period.
+And, most importantly, you cannot have left Spain for 6 consecutive months nor more than 10 months in different non-consecutive trips.
+The only exception is for those trips that are made for work purposes (in case you are able to prove it), where you are allowed to have traveled a maximum of 18 months during the 5-year period, but never any of the departures of the 18 months can have exceeded 6 months out of Spain continuously (without having returned).

 Citizenship

 If you want to apply for Spanish citizenship, you need to have resided in Spain for 10 years – but this differs for some countries and situations.
-Though the process may take some time, obtaining the Spanish passport will allow you to work in any EU country, and freely travel to 183 countries.
-There are four main ways in which you can obtain Spanish nationality: citizenship by residency, citizenship by descent, citizenship by marriage, and citizenship through your children.
+Though the process may take some time, obtaining the Spanish passport will allow you to work in any EU country, and freely travel to 189 countries.
+There are several ways in which you can obtain Spanish nationality: by residence, letter of naturalization, possession of status, option, being a native Spanish national, or by the Law of Democratic Memory.
 Read more about it here.

 Temporary Residence Permit in Spain for Non-EU Citizens